Working capital credit lines get treated as fire extinguishers. They sit on the wall, unused, and get grabbed when something is burning.

-Working capital credit lines get treated as fire extinguishers.
-They sit on the wall, unused, and get grabbed when something is burning.
 That's a waste of a genuinely useful financial instrument.
-The businesses outperforming on operating margin right now are the ones that treat working capital as a planned tool, not a panic button.
+The businesses outperforming on operating margin right now treat working capital as a planned tool, not a panic button.

-The Federal Reserve's 2026 Small Business Credit Survey documented a 16% increase in businesses using working capital proactively versus reactively compared to prior years.
-That shift isn't accidental.
-It reflects operators who've figured out that the interest cost of a planned draw is an investment in a predictable return, while the interest cost of an emergency draw is the price of poor planning.
+It reflects operators who've figured out a key insight.
+The interest cost of a planned draw is an investment in predictable return.
+The cost of an emergency draw is poor planning.

 Emergency vs. Strategic Working Capital: The 16% Shift

-Emergency working capital use looks like this: it's late October, your retail inventory supplier requires payment by November 1 for holiday stock, your receivables from Q3 are delayed, and you draw on your LOC because you have no other option.
-You pay whatever interest you pay, you're relieved the line was there, and you vow to be more prepared next year.
-You're not more prepared next year.
+Emergency working capital use looks like this: it's late October.
+Your supplier requires payment by November 1 for holiday stock, your Q3 receivables are delayed, and you draw on your LOC.

 Same credit line.
 Same interest rate.
 Completely different cost because the strategic user drew precisely and repaid immediately, while the emergency user drew the full inventory cost and held it for 45 days.